 Step 6

-Heat oil in a pot to 340°F (170°C).
-If you don't have a thermometer, drop a few panko breadcrumbs into the oil.
-If the panko breadcrumbs immediately float to the surface, that's a sign that the oil is ready.
+Heat oil in a pot to 340℉ (170℃).
+If you don't have a thermometer, drop a few panko breadcrumbs into the oil to test the temperature.
+When the breadcrumbs float to the surface at a moderate pace (not too quickly and not too slowly), it indicates that the oil is ready.

 Step 7

-Carefully place each piece of pork into the oil one at a time and flip it when the batter becomes slightly browned, about 1-2 minutes.
-Deep-fry until it's browned all over, and the bubbles floating on the surface become small, about 4 minutes.
-The total deep-frying time should be about 5-6 minutes.
+Carefully place each piece of pork into the oil one at a time and deep-fry for about 1-2 minutes.
+Then, flip each piece over when the breading becomes slightly browned.
+Continue cooking until they are browned all over and the bubbles floating on the oil surface become smaller, which takes about 3-4 minutes.
+The total deep-frying time should be around 4-6 minutes (depending on the thickness of the pork).

 Step 8

-Remove the pork from the pot and put on a wire rack or paper towels to drain excess oil.
+Remove the pork from the pot and place it upright on a wire rack or paper towels to drain excess oil.
+Let it rest for 3-5 minutes to lock in the juices.

 Step 9